"A Mind-Blowing Trip through the Heavens"

 From the edge of the universe, the movie takes us back to the picture of our blue planet home, fragile, and utterly unique in all the universe.
 While the narrative asks us to consider whether we will ever find life elsewhere, it ends with a simple call to care for the earth that is poignant, but not heavy handed.

+The new documentary movie HUBBLE 3D uses the miracle of 3D IMAX technology and real data from the Hubble Telescope to take viewers on a mind-blowing trip through the heavens.
+Stars and planets glide over the viewer’s shoulders, as he travels to and through the furthest edge of the visible universe.
+While asking us to consider whether life exists elsewhere, Leonardo DiCaprio’s narrative focuses almost entirely on the elegance and majesty of the universe, in the end highlighting the Earth as both fragile and utterly unique.
+The movie also follows astronauts aboard the Atlantis shuttle as they do the final repairs on the telescope, drifting high above the atmosphere of Earth.
 Though HUBBLE 3D is offered from a secular perspective, the Bible says, “The heavens declare the glory of God,” and HUBBE 3D follows suit.
 The first images of space from Hubble are awe-inspiring enough, but as soon as you begin to move through those images in 3D space, words fail.
 With real Hubble data combined via imaging software that permits a three-dimensional navigable field, the movie “flies” into and through galaxies, to the farthest edge of the visible universe.